 Now back to the patina: Sulfur makes copper turn black.
 I had used this to help patina the columbarium when I was finishing it.
 That time I used it in combination with paste wax immediately after cleaning the parts with bar keepers friend (oxalic acid).
 I didn't want to wax this part though so when I first messed it up I tried using just water and sulfur which didn't do the job.
 This time I made some "high sulfur" oil by just crushing up sulfur and mixing it with oil (happened to use Vactra #2 because that is what was handy).

 That oil and sulfur mixture worked great, even better than normal high sulfur cutting oil does (for comparison, you can find some unintentional sulfur oil patina on my spot welder build).
 After I washed the oil off with soapy water I had exactly what I wanted in the first place.
 A nice blackened face that won't look too shiny in comparison to the valve but will still show off the fact that the ring is made of metal.
 I anticipate the crests having the copper worn off which will show off the groove pattern.

 The next chance I had a good weather window I put a final coat of polyurethane on the base.
-The first coast was semi-gloss but the second coat is satin applied with a rag and then after drying given a scrub with steel wool.
+The first coat was semi-gloss but the second coat is satin applied with a rag and then after drying given a scrub with steel wool.
 The goal here is not a shiny smooth finish but a dull one that looks more natural and won't change with time as it gets scratched and rubbed on.